 These opening notes of a fragrance are often recognized as light, sharp and fresh notes, such as citrusy notes like lemon or bergamot, or refreshing hints of green fruity or natural notes that will add a crisp lift to the scent.

 When spraying on a perfume, it will start to settle after about 5 minutes after the perfume finds its place on your skin.
 Top notes are the most volatile in the Fragrance pyramid and consist of light molecules that tend to evaporate from your skin within 1 to 2 hours.

 As the name suggests, Heart notes or middle notes form the heart of your perfume, and the rich body of the olfactory built up.

 These perfume notes are the main character of a perfume, the scent you smell after the perfume has settled on your skin after a few hours of wear.

 Heart notes shapes the perfume to become even more alluring with time and will usually linger on your skin for between 6 to 8 hours post application, dependent on the perfume concentration.

-We often find some of the most popular notes from within the floral family in the heart, such as delicate rose absolute or the spicier rose oil and lily of the valley of jasmine, the king of flowers.
+We often find some of the most popular notes from within the floral family in the heart, such as delicate rose absolute or the spicier rose oil and lily of the valley of jasmine, creating delicate rose and jasmine perfumes.

 Clive Christian’s beloved Vanilla Orchid from our Noble Collection is an example of such a scent, capturing the beautiful Muguet floral in the heart of the scent, a flower which is often used in bridal bouquets.
 The perfume’s explosive floral heart makes the most perfect balance with its sweet Vanilla base, resting on woody notes.